 Eat your heart out Cinnabon lovers, this Big Cinnamon Roll Cake, takes the cake, literally!
 It is topped with a sweet caramel vanilla glaze and is the best breakfast and dessert all in one.
-It is best served with that morning cup of Joe (not a coffee lover), or in my case, a huge glass of OJ!
+Best served with a cup of hot coffee, or in my case iced coffee!

-My buttermilk coffee cake with cinnamon topping is another morning dessert, but really can be eaten any time of the day in my opinion.
-It is super rich and buttery, just how I love my breakfast, or I mean desserts!
+My buttermilk coffee cake with cinnamon topping is another morning dessert, but really can be eaten any time of the day.
+It is super rich and buttery, just how I love my breakfast, or I mean desserts.

 Norah and I put the cinnamon filling paste on the dough and cut into strips.
 She really enjoyed wrapping the dough around in circles and was even sneaking bites to herself and Ruby.
 Pretty sure the dog at more raw dough that she should have, but hell she is a lab.
 They have a stomach of steel, right?

 Steps for making the Big Cinnamon Roll cake